“Depression, anxiety, & suicidal thoughts are on the rise among college students”

 When it comes to their degree of feeling comfortable about discussing their mental health issues, they preferred close friends and the campus counseling center, and the respondents stated that they preferred getting help from a professor or academic advisor.
 Regrettably, though, over 66% of the students who took part in the survey, said that do not feel at ease having these discussions.

 Advice for Academic Advisors, Faculty & College/University Administrations

 One key suggestion is to: Validate, Appreciate, and Refer.
 Laura Horne, Active Minds’ Chief Program Officer, noted: “Faculty are not experts and do not need to be.
 They can help a struggling student just by being there for them”.
 Horne, advises faculty to offer help via the website,

 V-A-R, and recommends that educational facilities always have a short reference sheet with contact information for various resources, including the campus counseling center, at hand.

 Normalizing Students’ Need for Help

 The CEO and Founder of NSCS, Stephen Loflin, remarked that: “the number one thing students report valuing most in a professor is approachability.
-It is important that faculty gets a clear message through to students, underlining the fact that mental health issues among the general population is commonplace, and that this is particularly so with students just like them.
+Faculty must get a clear message through to students, underlining the fact that mental health issues among the general population are commonplace, and that this is particularly so with students just like them.